zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

 ## URL from IANA RDAP database

-If the following conditions are true, then a lookup of the URL for the TLD will be done from the IANA RDAP database:
+If the publication of the URL was not blocked in the steps above and no URL was not determined from the steps above, then a lookup of the URL for the TLD will be done from the IANA RDAP database.

-* [Backend configuration] has no global blocking policy.
-* [Backend configuration] has no TLD blocking policy.
-* [Backend configuration] does not configure a TLD specific URL.
-* There is no valid TLD specific TXT record with blocking policy (see [URL string or blocking policy]).
-* There is no valid TLD specific TXT record that configures a URL (see [URL string or blocking policy]).
+The base URL for the IANA RDAP database is `https://rdap.iana.org/domain/`.
+Append the the given TLD to the base URL.
+From a lookup of the resulting RDAP URL, the URL for the registration service for the given TLD can be found, if defined.

-The base URL for the IANA RDAP database is `https://rdap.iana.org/domain/` to which the TLD in question is appended, and from which the relevant string can be extracted using the command below (both `curl` and `jq` must be installed) where `na` is used as an example TLD:
+E.g use the following the command (both `curl` and `jq` must be installed) where `na` is used as an example TLD:

 ```sh